cyberark/secrets-provider-for-k8s/ROTATION.md

    secrets will be updated every three seconds.

    Note:
-   If one or more of the secrets have been removed from Conjur or have had access revoked, the Secrets Provider will remove the secrets files from the shared volume.
+   If one or more of the secrets have been removed from Secrets Manager or have had access revoked, the Secrets Provider will remove the secrets files from the shared volume.
 To disable this feature, set the `conjur.org/remove-deleted-secrets-enabled` annotation to `false`.
 4. The Secrets Provider renders secret files for each secret group, and